40 Korean foods we can't live without

 Samgyetang - Korean ginseng chicken soup.

-Continuing along the masochistic strain, Koreans have a saying that goes, "fight heat with heat."
-What that means is Koreans love to eat boiling hot dishes on the hottest summer days.
+Continuing along the masochistic strain, South Koreans have a saying that goes, "fight heat with heat."
+What that means is they love to eat boiling hot dishes on the hottest summer days.

 The most representative of these is samgyetang, a thick, glutinous soup with a whole stuffed chicken floating in its boiling depths.

-Note: Editor's note: This article was previously published in 2012.
-It was reformatted and republished in 2018.